Who Are The Lawmakers Boycotting Donald Trump’s Inauguration And What Are Their Reasons?

 California Rep. Barbara Lee

-She released a statement mentioning that she will not be honoring a racist, sexist, xenophobic, and bigoted President.
-She added in her statement.
+She released a statement mentioning that she will not be honoring a racist, sexist, xenophobic, and bigoted president.

 California Rep. Jared Huffman